pablobernabeu/Experimental-data-simulation/README.md

 General guidelines include the following:

-- **In the names of variables**, it's recommended only to use alphanumeric characters, while underscore signs can be used to separate characters or words (e.g., *variable_name*).
+- **In the names of variables**, it's recommended only to use alphanumeric characters and underscore signs.
+The latter can be used to separate characters or words (e.g., *variable_name*).
 Different names should be used for each variable.

 - **In the levels of categorical variables**, alphanumeric, special characters and spaces are allowed.